davidelbeze/V2MIDI_report/V2MIDI_multilabel/README.md

 1. Adjust paths in the scripts to match your data locations.
 2. Use `v2midi_train.slurm` to submit the training job on a SLURM-managed cluster.
-3. For inference, use `eval.py` after modifying the paths to your model and input videos.
+3. For inference, use `video2midi.py` after modifying the paths to your model and input video.

 ## Dataset